sdarwin/Chef-Nagios/README.md

 Chef Nagios

-Customized, streamlined and tested.
+Customized, streamlined and tested for RH5,6 and Ubuntu11,12.

 Based on the original from opscode.

-Still in beta version.